tee1365/be/notes/sqlite.md

       INSERT INTO artists (name) VALUES ("Charlie Byrd");
    ```

-4. create migration folder and move file into it
+4. create migration folder and move file into it.
+Modify the file, add `await queryRunner.query(``)` under up.
+Then paste sql statement from sql file into ``.

 5. add configuration in index
    add `await connection.runMigrations();`